noriakis/software/docs/biotextgraph/09-tidy.md

 # Perform each process separately {#tidy}

-The same process as functions like `wcGeneSummary` can be performed separately.
+The same process as functions like `refseq` can be performed separately.
 This is useful for piped processing and for individual customization in each process.

 ```r